isabella232/help-7/gitbook/superquery/git-integrations/connect-github-org.md

 ### Step #3: Permit the repos that can be accessed

-Click “**Configure**” next to "superQuery.io" and go to "**Repository access**" to determine which repos to permit for connection to superQuery.
+Click "**Configure**" next to "superQuery.io" and go to "**Repository access**" to determine which repos to permit for connection to superQuery.

 ![](<../.gitbook/assets/image (27).png>)